EMDR Therapy

 The Process of EMDR

-Clients appreciate EMDR’s gentler approach to treatment.
+Clients have expressed that they appreciate the gentle approach that EMDR provides.
 Like all therapies, EMDR can create moments of upset feelings and distress as clients and therapists work through traumatic events.
 However, this therapy often brings about relief faster than other forms of trauma therapy while addressing the wide variety of symptoms that clients may have.

-EMDR does not require exhaustively discussing each traumatic detail but allows the healing to occur naturally and at the client’s pace.
+EMDR does not require discussion of each traumatic detail, and it allows healing to occur naturally and at the client’s pace.
 Therapists use eye movement or other bilateral alternating movements to help the client’s brain process traumatic memories or negative beliefs.
-Through the eight-phase treatment, clients develop a feeling of safety, identify sources of support, process uncomfortable memories, and then create new positive messages to internalize.
+Through the eight-phase treatment process, clients develop a feeling of safety, identify sources of support, process uncomfortable memories, and then create new positive messages to internalize.

 EMDR for Children

-When life is tough for children, EMDR can help provide healing.
-Children also benefit from the gentle approach to trauma therapy that EMDR provides.
-Therapists at Arizona Family Counseling have had specific training to incorporate play and expressive therapy interventions with EMDR.
-This method allows children to heal in a developmentally appropriate way with play while harnessing EMDR’s natural healing ability.
+EMDR can create healing for children who have had challenging life experiences.
+We find that children, in particular, benefit from the gentle approach to trauma therapy that EMDR provides.
+Therapists at Arizona Family Counseling have had specific training to incorporate play and expressive therapy interventions into EMDR.
+This method allows children to heal in a developmentally appropriate way with play while harnessing EMDR’s natural healing qualities.
 What looks like simple play or coloring may actually be very advanced therapeutic processes at work!

 Arizona Family Counseling EMDR therapists use the Attachment and Trauma Center of Nebraska’s Integrative Team Treatment model to treat attachment trauma with EMDR and family therapy interventions.
 Parents become important elements of therapy, providing support to their children as they progress through EMDR treatment.